EmreCenk/AutoHotkey-add-media-and-alternative-arrow-keys/README.md

 * Ctrl + Alt + Up Arrow Key : Decrease Volume
 * Ctrl + Alt + Down Arrow Key : Increase Volume
 * Ctrl + Alt + 0 (on the number line) : Mute Volume

+Note: If you would like the 0 to be on the numberline, copy the script titled "Number_Line_Script.ahk".

+If you wouud like the 0 to be on the numberpad, copy the script titled "Number_Pad_Script.ahk"